 The Groundworks of the Money Laundering Scheme

-Russian Oligarchs, Viktor Vekselberg and Vladimir Voronchenko, are accused of running a money laundering operation through their real estate properties in the United States.
-The Department of Justice has alleged that six luxury properties have been using their properties to funnel millions of dollars.
+Russian Oligarchs Viktor Vekselberg and Vladimir Voronchenko are accused of running a money laundering operation through their real estate properties in the U.S. The Department of Justice has alleged that six luxury properties have been maintained by channeling millions of dollars into the U.S.

 Preventing Money Laundering and Sanctions Evasion in Real Estate

 On January 25, 2023, the Financial Crimes Enforcement Network (FinCEN) issued an Alert on Potential U.S. Commercial Real Estate Investments by Sanctioned Russian Elites, Oligarchs, and their Proxies.
-The Alert’s purpose is to help financial institutions with identifying potential sanctions evasion activity by providing potential red flags related to this activity.
+The Alert aims to help financial institutions identify potential sanctions evasion activity by providing potential red flags related to this activity.

 Russian Oligarchs Attempt to Avoid Sanctions

-Before Vekselberg was declared a Specially Designated National (SDN), companies owned by Vekselberg sent approximately 90 wire transfers totaling 18.5 million dollars to the IOLTA account between February 2009 and March 2018.
-The attorney used these funds to make numerous payments to maintain and service the properties.
+Before Vekselberg was declared a Specially Designated National (SDN), “companies owned by Vekselberg sent approximately 90 wire transfers totaling 18.5 million dollars to the IOLTA account” between February 2009 and March 2018 (U.S. Attorney’s Office, Southern District of New York).
+The attorney used these funds to make payments for those properties.

-After Vekselberg was declared as an SDN, the source of the funds used to maintain and service the properties changed.
-The IOLTA account started to receive wires from a shell company controlled by Voronchenko, Smile Holding Ltd., located in the Bahamas, and from a Russian bank account held by a Russian national who was related to Voronchenko.
-Approximately 25 wire transfers totaling 4 million dollars were sent to the IOLTA account between June 2018 and March 2022.
+After Vekselberg was declared as an SDN, the source of the funds changed.
+The IOLTA account started to receive wires from a shell company controlled by Voronchenko, Smile Holding Ltd., located in the Bahamas.
+The IOLTA account also received wires from a Russian bank account held by a Russian national.
+Approximately 25 wire transfers totaling 4 million dollars were sent to the IOLTA account between June 2018 and March 2022 (U.S. Attorney’s Office, Southern District of New York).

-Even when the source of the payments changed, the management of the payments remained the same.
+Even when the payments’ source changed, the payments’ management remained the same.
 After Vekselberg was sanctioned in 2018, Voronchenko tried to sell some of their properties.
-No licenses from OFAC were applied for or issued for any of these payments or attempted transfers.

-On May 13, 2022, federal agents served Voronchenko on Fisher Island with a Grand Jury subpoena.
-The Grand Jury called for his appearance for testimony and documents relating to the properties.
+On May 13, 2022, federal agents served Voronchenko with a Grand Jury subpoena (U.S. Attorney’s Office, Southern District of New York).
+The Grand Jury required his appearance for testimony and documents relating to the properties.

 How TTI Can Help